quicwg/base-drafts/draft-ietf-quic-http.md

 The MAX_PUSH_ID frame (type=0xD) is used by clients to control the number of server pushes that the server can initiate.
-This sets the maximum value for a Push ID that the server can use in a PUSH_PROMISE frame.
+This sets the maximum value for a Push ID that the server can use in PUSH_PROMISE and CANCEL_PUSH frames.
 Consequently, this also limits the number of push streams that the server can initiate in addition to the limit maintained by the QUIC transport.

 The MAX_PUSH_ID frame is always sent on the control stream.
 Receipt of a MAX_PUSH_ID frame on any other stream MUST be treated as a connection error of